 - 1 Click App IDs in the left sidebar.
 The App IDs screen displays. - 2 Click the name of the app you want to enable notifications for.
-The Configure App ID page displays. - 3 Check Enable for Apple Push Notification Service. - ➡ Do not check Enable for iCloud, Enable for Passes, Enable for Data Protection, or Enable for Game Center.
+The Configure App ID page displays. - 3 Check Enable for Apple Push Notification Service.

 - 4 Click the Configure button for Development Push SSL Certificate.
 The Apple Push Notification Service SSL Certificate Assistant screen displays. - 5 Follow the instructions on the screen.
 The instructions will direct you to create a certificate signing request, upload it in the Apple Push Notification Service SSL Certificate Assistant screen, and download an Apple Push Notification Service SSL certificate.
-This file should have a name like "aps_development_identity.cer." - 6 Double-click the certificate file to install it. - 7 Repeat the last three steps for Production Push SSL Certificate. - 8 Launch the Keychain Access application (Applications > Utilities) and click My Certificates in the list on the left.
+This file should have a name like "aps\development\identity.cer." - 6 Double-click the certificate file to install it. - 7 Repeat the last three steps for Production Push SSL Certificate. - 8 Launch the Keychain Access application (Applications > Utilities) and click My Certificates in the list on the left.
 A list of certificates displays. - 9 Expand the certificate named Apple Development iOS Push Services.
-A key icon displays. - 10 Select both Apple Production iOS Push Services and the line with the key icon. - 11 Control+click the two selected lines and choose Export 2 items, then save the items in Personal Information Exchange (.p12) format with the file name myapp_development_push.p12.
+A key icon displays. - 10 Select both Apple Production iOS Push Services and the line with the key icon. - 11 Control+click the two selected lines and choose Export 2 items, then save the items in Personal Information Exchange (.p12) format with the file name myapp\development\push.p12.
 Do not enter a password.
-If a dialog box displays, stating that Keychain Access wants to export a key, enter your login password and then click Allow. - 12 Repeat the last three steps for Apple Production iOS Push Services and save the .p12 file as myapp_production_push.p12. - 13 Set up an account at Urban Airship (http://urbanairship.com/).
+If a dialog box displays, stating that Keychain Access wants to export a key, enter your login password and then click Allow. - 12 Repeat the last three steps for Apple Production iOS Push Services and save the .p12 file as myapp\production\push.p12. - 13 Set up an account at Urban Airship (http://urbanairship.com/).
 You will use this account to send your push notifications. - 14 Keep the .p12 files nearby.
 You will need them when you submit your app request on the App Studio Publishing Portal.
 For more information, see "Requesting an App Studio app."